vigneshavm/Interview-questions/JS Q.md

 #### **Promises**

-**Interviewer**: Can you explain what a Promise is in JavaScript?

-**Answer**: A **Promise** is an object that represents the eventual completion (or failure) of an asynchronous operation.
+ A **Promise** is an object that represents the eventual completion (or failure) of an asynchronous operation.
 Promises allow us to handle asynchronous operations in a more manageable way than using callbacks (callback hell).

 A promise has three states:
 **Pending**: The promise is neither fulfilled nor rejected.